seung-lab/cloud-volume/README.md

 ```

 Due to packaging problems endemic to Python, Cython packages that depend on numpy require numpy header files be installed before attempting to install the package you want.
 The numpy headers are not recognized unless numpy is installed in a seperate process that runs first.
 There are hacks for this issue, but I haven't gotten them to work.
 If you think binaries should be available for your platform, please let us know by opening an issue.

-The libraries depending on numpy are:
-- compressed_segmentation: Smaller and faster segmentation files.
-A pure python fallback is present.
-When the accelerated version is present, IO is faster than with gzip alone.
-- fpzip: A lossless compression library for 3D & 4D floating point data.

 #### Manual Installation